How, when and why to monitor—and improve—your credit score | CFIB

 It is important for your business to have a good credit score, especially when negotiating financing or credit terms with financial institutions and vendors.
-A credit score is a snapshot of a credit picture at a specific point in time.
-As the credit bureaus regularly update credit scores based on a variety of factors, it is important to monitor your company’s score frequently and report any errors that may appear.
+A credit score is a number that represents how likely you are to pay your bills on time, and therefore how risky it is to lend you money.
+The credit bureaus regularly update credit scores based on a variety of factors, such as whether you carry a balance on your credit card, if you miss bill payments, if you’re close to your credit limit, etc. It is important to monitor your company’s score frequently and report any errors that may appear.

 Who are the credit bureaus in Canada?